StewedDownSteve/Weather_App_Updated/README.md

 ## Optimizations

 During the optimization phase, I took a closer look at fine-tuning the app's performance and making it more user-friendly.
-I dabbled in some AJAX magic, using asynchronous JavaScript to make API requests smoother, giving the app a boost in efficiency.
-To speed things up for our frequent visitors, I added a bit of caching, storing commonly accessed items locally.
+I dabbled in some AJAX, using asynchronous JavaScript to make API requests smoother, giving the app a boost in efficiency.
+To speed things up for returning visitors, I added a bit of caching, storing commonly accessed items locally.
 I also added some responsiveness to the CSS.

 ## Lessons Learned: